- advanced search

 A collection of items stored in a manner optimised for searching.

-The process of creating an index of your data in Exonar.
+The process of creating an index of your data in NOW Privacy.

-Something that Exonar has crawled.
+Something that NOW Privacy has crawled.
 Common item type are a document, an email, or a database row.

 Metadata is information about your data.
 For example, it might be the file size or type.
 Or it might be credit card numbers or unencrypted passwords in your data items.
 You can search the metadata fields using Query Builder.